What to Know Before Signing a Divorce Attorney Retainer Agreement

 The language clients are beginning to use: "The Firm shall utilize technology, including AI tools, where appropriate to improve efficiency.
 Any time savings achieved through such tools shall be passed directly to the Client.
 The Client shall not be billed for more than the actual time spent on AI-assisted tasks."

 Propose this as an addition or as a side letter to the standard agreement.
 Some attorneys will accept it.
-Some won't.
+Some will not.
 How they respond is informative.

 One more addition worth making regardless of state: a line explicitly requiring itemized billing statements showing each time entry, the billing professional, the date, and the work performed.
 Even in states where itemized billing is not a statutory right, having it in the agreement is the practical protection.